theburi/mongoDB-kubernetes-demo/README.md

 To montior installation progress:
 * watch for ops-manager-0 pod to get into running stage.
 Tailing Operator logs would provide more information
-* as soon as ops-manager-0 pod is in running stage, tailing logs would provide information about OpsManager startup parameters
+* as soon as ops-manager-0 pod is in Running stage, tailing logs would provide information about OpsManager startup progress

-In our example we use Kuberentes loadbalancer to expose OpsManager ourside of cluster.
+In our example we use Kuberentes loadbalancer to expose OpsManager outside of cluster.
 As soon as Ops Manager is running we could get a url of external service endpoint.

 ```bash
 $ kubectl get svc